ArkadiDoktor/CaterExtract/README.md

 * Relative error tolerance for numeric fields
 * Overlap / F1-style scoring for list fields

-Summary results are stored in:
+## Results

+Quantitative results for each modeling approach are provided as CSV files under the `Results/` directory:

-* `Results/Zero-Shot-LLM_results.csv`
+* `Zero-Shot-LLM_results.csv`
-* `Results/Few-Shot-LLM_results.csv`
+* `Few-Shot-LLM_results.csv`
-* `Results/Fine-Tuned-Model_results.csv`
+* `Fine-Tuned-Model_results.csv`
-* `Results/Interm_results.csv`
+* `Interm_results.csv`

-Key findings:

-* LLMs excel at boolean and semantic fields
-* Schema constrained fields (e.g., price_type) are challenging for prompt based methods
+Each file reports **per-field performance scores** as well as an overall average score across all extracted features.

+**Observed trends:**

+* Zero-shot LLM extraction performs well on semantic and boolean attributes (e.g., `includes_vat`, `is_kosher`) but struggles with schema-constrained and numeric fields.
+* Few-shot prompting improves consistency, particularly for categorical fields such as `event_type` and `menu_type`.
-* The fine-tuned model provides the best overall consistency
+* The fine-tuned DistilBERT based model achieves the most stable and balanced performance across heterogeneous feature types.
-* Pure NER approaches struggle with agreement resolution
+* The NER-based baseline (GLiNER) underperforms on agreement resolution and numeric aggregation, highlighting the limitations of entity only approaches for negotiation scenarios.

+Visual comparisons of results (tables and charts) are available in the `Visuals/` directory for each method.

 ## Repository Structure